udoprog/scribe/README.md

 Shallow stack traces.
 The instances you use in production have as little indirection as possible to improve performance and troubleshooting.

+Never decode a value as `null` or
+[default primitive values][default-values].
+Look at [Optional Support](#optional-support) if you want optional values and fields.
+Any represenation of `null` is treated equally to the value being absent.
+With Scribe, the simple constructor is prefectly safe.
+No need to check all arguments with `requireNonNull`. primitive types won't be assigned an ambigiuous default value.

+* [Why `null` is problematic with Jackson][jackson-null-test]
+* [Why Optional is problematic with Jackson][jackson-optional-test]
+* [How to implement this behaviour with Jackson][jackson-constructor-test]
+* [Why `null` is problematic with Gson][gson-null-test]

 [default-values]: http://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html
+[jackson-null-test]: /examples/src/test/java/eu/toolchain/scribe/Jackson1NullExplainedTest.java
+[jackson-optional-test]: /examples/src/test/java/eu/toolchain/scribe/Jackson2OptionalExplainedTest.java
+[jackson-constructor-test]: /examples/src/test/java/eu/toolchain/scribe/Jackson3ConstructorExplainedTest.java
+[gson-null-test]: /examples/src/test/java/eu/toolchain/scribe/GsonNullExplainedTest.java

 # Usage